-Nikon D5500 versus Nikon D750
+Nikon D5500 vs D750

 The Nikon D5500 and the Nikon D750 are two digital cameras that were officially introduced, respectively, in January 2015 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5500) and a full frame (D750) sensor.
-The D5500 has a resolution of 24 megapixel, whereas the D750 provides 24.2 MP.
+The D5500 has a resolution of 24 megapixels, whereas the D750 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (32 percent) than the Nikon D5500.
 Moreover, the D750 is substantially heavier (79 percent) than the D5500.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.